Tips from Ireland’s Top Coaches (Part 1)

 Catch-up with some of the other posts in the ‘Expert Interviews’ series here.

-That concludes part 1 with our experts.
+That concludes part 1 with the experts.
 Check out more great advice in part 2 here.